ctn-waterloo/website/ctn_waterloo/content/courses/syde-750_index.md

 * **[Project Report Template Source ZIP File](https://github.com/celiasmith/syde556-f26/raw/master/project/template.zip)**
   Containing the LaTeX source code.
 This ZIP file can be directly uploaded to an online service such as Overleaf.

-Students are expected to provide a short, 5-10 min project presentation on the last two days of class.
+Students are expected to provide a short, 5-10 min project presentation near the end of term.
 Marks are not assigned for the presentation, although a skipped or very poor presentation will result in the loss of up to 4 marks on the project report.
 The schedule will be set later in the term.
 Contents can follow the recommendations in the [project summary document](https://raw.githubusercontent.com/celiasmith/syde556-f26/master/project/interim_report_template/syde556_project_interim_report_template.pdf).

 * * *